-Past visits have included - Devizes Canal Museum, Devizes Museum, Houses of Parliament, Kew Gardens, Westonbirt Arboretum, Sevington Victorian School, Old Sarum, Stonehenge, Avebury, Bath Spa Museum, Stourhead
+Past visits have included - @Bristol, SS Great Britain, Devizes Canal Museum, Devizes Museum, Houses of Parliament, Kew Gardens, Westonbirt Arboretum, Sevington Victorian School, Old Sarum, Stonehenge, Avebury, Bath Spa Museum, Stourhead, We the Curious and London.

 Complaints Procedures

 Should you have a particular query or complaint regarding a matter of Curriculum or Religious Education, it is very important that a member of Staff is approached as soon as possible and practical.